pooyanosk1382/DataScienceAndMachineLearning/README.md

 __Tip1:__ The LinearRegression function handle dummy variable and choose best feature.

 __Tip2:__ Because the number of elements are more than two we can't show them by graphs so we just check the prediction with test set.

+## Polynomial Regression

+For this part we do just as same the multiple linear regression just create x^2 and x^3 and ... by PolynomialFeatures.

+### Function:
+__PolynomialFeatures__ is used to create x and x^2and x^3 and ...